 If a student wishes to file a non-academic grievance against another student or staff member, the student directs the grievance to the Dean of Student Development.
-If it remains unresolved, the student's appeal is directed to the Provost and, finally, to the President of the University, who is the final arbiter of the grievance.
+If it remains unresolved, the student grievance is directed to the President of the University, who is the final arbiter of the grievance.
 The student has the right to be represented by counsel.